Living With Fire Series

 Fuel Reduction Tour

-Dr. Thomas Hofstra, Professor of Forestry and Natural Resources at Columbia College, will guide us on a walk through Columbia College Campus to view active fuel reduction work being done by Forestry and Natural Resources students, including hand thinning, pile burning, chipping, mastication and broadcast burning.
-(Please wear or bring appropriate footwear.)
+Dr. Thomas Hofstra, Professor of Forestry and Natural Resources at Columbia College, will guide us on a walk through the Columbia College Campus to view active fuel reduction work being done by Forestry and Natural Resources students, including hand thinning, pile burning, chipping, mastication and broadcast burning.
+(Please wear appropriate footwear.)

 Session 2: Reducing Risk and Building Resilience